 CI/CD tools for DevOps

 The market is bursting at the seams, full of tools dedicated to DevOps.
 The wide range of possible choices can be a bit overwhelming.
-To choose some of the most useful, the short list below offers CI/CD tools that will definitely boost a DevOps engineer’s toolkit
+To choose some of the most useful, the short list below offers CI/CD tools that will definitely boost a DevOps engineer’s toolkit.

 GitLab

-GitLab link-icon is a platform providing support for the whole process, from planning to production.
+GitLab is a platform providing support for the whole process, from planning to production.
 GitLab offers planning tools to better organize the process, enabling the writing and management of the code, which is then automatically verified.
 The platform also allows for packaging the application, dependencies, and managing containers, making the team’s work more seamless.

 If you are using GitLab, some useful Git commands to know include "git clone" for copying a repository to your local machine, "git add" for staging changes, "git commit" for saving changes to the repository, and "git push" for uploading changes to the remote repository.